-How do you compare Apple's financial results with those of other companies in your industry or with the other companies whose stock is available to investors?
-And what about your balance sheet?
+How do you compare Apple's financial results with those of other companies in of the same industry or with other companies whose stock's you're interested in?
+And what about their balance sheet?
 Are there relationships on this statement that also warrant investigation?
 These issues can be explored by using ratio analysis, a technique for evaluating a company's financial performance.

 Remember that a ratio is just one number divided by another, with the result expressing the relationship between the two numbers.
 It's hard to learn much from just one ratio, or even a number of ratios covering the same period.
 Rather, the deeper value in ratio analysis lies in looking at the trend of ratios over time and in comparing the ratios for several time periods with those of other companies.
 There are a number of different ways to categorize financial ratios.
 Here's one set of categories:

 - Profitability ratios tell you how much profit is made relative to the amount invested (return on investment) or the amount sold (return on sales). - Liquidity ratios tell you how well positioned a company is to pay its bills in the near term.
 Liquidity refers to how quickly an asset can be turned into cash.
-For example, share of stock is substantially more liquid than a building or a machine. - Debt ratios look at how much borrowing a company has done in order to finance the operations of the business.
-The more borrowing, the more risk a company has taken on, and so the less likely it would be for new lenders to approve loan applications. - Efficiency ratios tell you how well your assets are being managed.
+For example, share of inventory is substantially more liquid than a building or a machine. - Debt ratios look at how much borrowing a company has done in order to finance the operations of the business.
+The more borrowing, the more risk a company has taken on, and so the less likely it would be for new lenders to approve loan applications.

-We could employ many different ratios, but we'll focus on a few key examples.
+We could employ many different ratios, but we'll focus on a few key examples for each category.